 Start with a fresh installation of your operating system, login and run

 # start shell as root user sudo bash

 then start installation

-# install git - you can skip this if it's already installed apt-get update apt-get install git # download, link and create config file git clone -b stable https://github.com/openhab/openhabian.git /opt/openhabian ln -s /opt/openhabian/openhabian-setup.sh /usr/local/bin/openhabian-config cp /opt/openhabian/openhabian.conf.dist /etc/openhabian.conf
+# install git - you can skip this if it's already installed apt-get update apt-get install git # download, link and create config file git clone -b openHAB3 https://github.com/openhab/openhabian.git /opt/openhabian ln -s /opt/openhabian/openhabian-setup.sh /usr/local/bin/openhabian-config cp /opt/openhabian/openhabian.conf.dist /etc/openhabian.conf

-/etc/openhabian.conf to match your needs, then use
+/etc/openhabian.conf to match your needs, then finally use

 # openHABian Configuration Tool